Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Don’tcha wanna get up-to-date?"

 Julian shrugged again.
-"I caught up with the bands I used to like but… I dunno.
+"I caught up with the bands I used to like but...
+I dunno.
 Not much that’s come out since First Contact really grabs me, you know?"

-"You could at least go with something that ain’t a fucking *Disney movie.* I mean what about… Sciatica?"
+"You could at least go with something that ain’t a fucking *Disney movie.* I mean what about...
+Sciatica?"

 Julian shook his head.
 "Too much screaming, not enough singing."